Stealth Infections – Do They Play a Role in Chronic Disease?

-Stealth infections may not be well understood in a clinical or general public setting.
-However, more and more research is pointing towards particular microbes and pathogens being the underlying cause of symptoms and conditions such as chronic fatigue, fibromyalgia, weight gain, thyroid, and neurological disorders and more.
+Stealth infections which are good at hiding from the immune system, may be the underlying cause of many chronic conditions such as chronic fatigue, fibromyalgia, weight gain, thyroid, heart disease and neurological disorders and more.

 Stealth infections are not easy to diagnose as they are not always detected through standard pathology testing; however, they can often be the missing culprit.